Ferries from Athens to Naxos (and return)

 Port of Piraeus

 The port of Piraeus (or Pireas*) is large and can be a little confusing when you first have to deal with it.
-Make sure to download the map available on the Ministry of Mercantile Marine page and allow plenty of time to get to the gate your ferry departs from (which is printed on the ticket).
+Make sure to check this interactive map and allow plenty of time to get to the gate your ferry departs from (which is printed on the ticket).

 All the ferries to Naxos depart from Port Gate Ε7.